-The debugger communicates with the program via serial line, so the serial line cannot be used by the program.
-This may look like a big problem if you write your programs "the Arduino way", that is, print debugging messages to serial line.
-When you debug with a debugger you usually do not need to print messages.
-If you do need it, there is function
+The Arduino Serial class cannot be used in your program together with the debugger.
+The debugger uses the serial line to communicate with the eclipse IDE.
+This may look like a big problem if you write your programs "the Arduino way", that is, print debug messages to serial line.
+But when you debug with a debugger you usually do not need to print such messages.
+If you do need it, there is a function

-The program executes at much lower speed when breakpoints are set in the program.
+As described above, in the default configuration with RAM breakpoints, the program executes at much lower speed when breakpoints are set in the program.
 This is because the breakpoints are implemented using a little strange feature of the Atmel AVR architecture - there is always one instruction executed after return from interrupt service routine (ISR) before the same or other ISR can be entered again.
 Thanks to this feature it is possible to single step the program and compare current program counter with desired breakpoint addresses.
 But having an interrupt triggered after each instruction does slow down the program a lot.
-Unfortunately, the only other way to implement breakpoints is by modifying the program in flash memory - which is not easy to do and not done so far.
+This slowness is not a problem in many cases but if you do find it limiting, you can switch to flash breakpoints.